Instruction for authors

 Science & Motricité publishes articles in French or in English.
 The abstract is both in French and in English.

-Manuscripts should be submitted via the application MMS which allows the review process to be coordinated by the editors of the journal.
+Manuscripts should be submitted via the application NESTOR which allows the review process to be coordinated by the editors of the journal.

 All manuscripts are reviewed anonymously.
 All materials for submission are reviewed and may need revision.
 This material can not be submitted to another journal whatever the language used.

 Only original materials will be accepted for publication, except for a summary of a scientific workshop.
-In this case, the authors must specify on presentation page of the manuscript where and when the research was presented.
+In this case, the authors must specify on the presentation page of the manuscript where and when the research was presented.
+The presentation page will contain the title, the list of the authors, their affiliation, their e-mails and the complete address of the corresponding author.
 All accepted materials become EDP copyrights and require permission to use and/or reproduce copyrighted material from EDP Sciences.

 The first page should contain the following elements: